- Business Owners

 How Business Owners Can Catch Up For Retirement

-70% of the wealth of small business owners is tied up in their business, yet 34% don’t have a retirement savings plan.
+A majority of the wealth of small business owners is tied up in their business, yet 34% don’t have a retirement savings plan.

 Owning your own business can give you great freedom and power in life, but it also comes with responsibility.
 One of the responsibilities business owners struggle with is creating a plan to convert their successful business into long-lasting personal wealth.
 As a business owner, you know how difficult it is to prioritize saving for retirement when you are focused on growing your business.
-For most small business owners, 70% of their wealth is tied up in their business and according to a Manta research study, 34% of business owners don’t have a retirement savings plan.
+For most small business owners, majority of their wealth is tied up in their business and according to a Manta research study, 34% of business owners don’t have a retirement savings plan.
 Since your retirement is just as important as the success of your business, take a look at these four steps that will help you catch up for retirement in a hurry.

 1. Find the Right Plan For You